Ommel-Samvirke/OmmelSamvirke/Docs/Features/Pages/Commands.md

 - Delete a page ✅
 - Save a page ✅
 - Add page to history: Save all published versions of a page in a table ✅
+- Create a new ContentBlockData element for each ContentBlock in a page when the page is created ✅

 ## ContentBlockData
 - Update the Data of a ContentBlockData element